-Hello world – I’m back with another blog post!
+Hello world!
 Today’s topic is about diy crochet wedding favors – especially if you want to make wedding favors on a budget.
 My husband (still getting used to saying this!) calls them “little wedding minions” haha.

 DIY Wedding Favors

 Wedding Favors on a Budget

 When we were thinking about what to do for wedding favors I was a bit at a loss.
 For one thing we had over 250 guests scheduled to attend, meaning if each favor cost from $1 to $5 we would be looking at a total cost of over $250 to $1,250!
 For the wedding favors alone!?
 That’s not an amount that I could justify spending.
 Despite how cool the engraved glasses, coasters, or personalized wine looked, a $5 per person favor was definitely out of the question (and budget.)

 Candy and treats are always nice go-to ‘s for favor bags, although I have heard some people don’t like them because it’s not something you can keep as a memento forever.
 Conversely, I’ve also heard people say they hate take home trinkets as wedding favors, because they aren’t very useful and clutter up the house.

 Well, you can’t please everyone, so I decided to do a little bit of both (and in that case- potentially annoy everyone!)
 But crocheting amigurumi gifts is one of my skills, so why not just do that and have diy wedding favors?
 Besides, if it’s personally and painstakingly custom hand made by the bride who can complain about that?

 They are a little Mr. and Mrs. amigurumi couple.
 I put Hershey’s kisses in a favor bag and wrapped their little arms around it.
 I put a little note in the wedding favor bag that read ‘Hugs and Kisses from the Mr. and Mrs.’ Get it?
 They are hugging the bags of kisses.